Manerr/Manerr/README.md

 ---

-- 🔭 I’m currently working on Python projects like one assembler interpreter and guis (some minor ones) PyNote is my latest project, one minimalistic text editor : [Source code]( https://github.com/Paul-Thorel/PyNote )
+- 🔭 I’m currently working on Python projects like one assembler interpreter and guis (some minor ones)
-- 🌱 I’m currently learning advanced CSS to improve my designs..
+- 🌱 I’m currently learning advanced CSS to improve my designs...
 - 💬 Ask me about your projects, I'll try helping you!
-- 📫 How to reach me: Check YouTube : TutoDev ...
+- 📫 How to reach me: Check YouTube : CapLouis ... or Twitter 🐦: @PaulT64455856

 - ⚡ Fun fact: I've made one full clean website, but never uploaded because I'm a procrastinater.
+- EDIT : it's online :p
 (Please don't go on the old !!!)